Georges Vanier: Early life

 In 1908, Father Gaume, who continued to correspond with Vanier, criticized him for his reserve, leading Vanier to reply: "Intimate feelings of joy, sadness, desires, aren't something to write about.
 They can be spoken about, and in fact are more often understood, with gestures, looks and tones of voice".
 In another letter, Father Gaume criticized Vanier for his fondness for Molière, warning him that Molière had written "abominable things" about the Catholic Church, and should only be read in censored versions of his works.
 Though several of Vanier's Jesuit teachers had suggested that he pursue a career as a priest, the rigid worldview of his teachers such as Father Gaume who tried to steer him away from writers such as Molière seems to have persuaded him against a career as a priest.
 In May 1908, Vanier wrote to Father Gaume to say that after much thought, he had decided that he lacked the calling to be a priest.

 Vanier then went on to earn his Bachelor of Laws degree in 1911 from the Montreal campus of the Université Laval.
 Vanier was called to the Quebec bar that year and, though he took up the practice of law, he considered entering the Catholic priesthood.
 Though educated in English at Loyola College, Vanier had an intense love of French literature and poetry that was to last for the rest of his life.
 Like many other middle-class French-Canadians of his generation, France was his ideal, and his favorite city was Paris.
-Vanier considered Montreal to be a somewhat provincial city that lacked the glamour of Paris, and as a young man, he was a member of a group of intellectuals called École littéraire de Montreal that were sought to bring French-Canadian literature up as they saw it the standards of French literature.
+Vanier considered Montreal to be a somewhat provincial city that lacked the glamour of Paris, and as a young man, he was a member of a group of intellectuals called École littéraire de Montréal that were sought to bring French-Canadian literature up as they saw it the standards of French literature.
 In January 1912, Vanier first visited Paris, where he attended a number of literacy salons to hear the readings of the latest in French poetry.